Benefits of Pharmacoeconomic Research

 Structure of a Pharmacoeconomic Study

-This module describes the basic structure of a true pharmacoeconomic study, as shown in the chart below, and explains the role of each of its necessary components.
+This module describes the basic structure of a true pharmacoeconomic study and explains the role of each of its necessary components.

 Tools for Economic Evaluation

 The tools discussed in this module make sense of data, provide theoretical constraints within a given set of assumptions or parameters, and provide a sense of order and certainty through mathematical and analytical processes.
 However, their predictability must be balanced against a broad understanding and perspective of the economic issue or problem being considered, and allowance must be made for unintended consequences.